Job overview

 Assess safeguarding issues for own cases and refer concerns to the Adult Safeguarding team.

-Deliver evidence based treatment interventions based on NICE guidelines.
+Deliver evidence based treatment interventions based on NICE guidelines for assertive outreach.
 Use individual, group work, advice and supervision according to the needs of patients and have a flexible and innovative approach to packages of care.

 Participate and lead in joint complex assessments with other disciplines and other agencies and provide reports for referrers, families and other agencies as required.